Brockley: 21st Century

+A number of empty sites were redeveloped into flats and Coulgate Street was pedestrianised - increasingly it became a focal point for Brockley as a place to gather away from the main road.

 Green space

 Brockley contains several attractive open spaces, amongst them Blythe Hill, Brockley and Ladywell Cemeteries (opened in 1858 and now a nature reserve) and Hilly Fields.
 The latter was saved from development by the Commons Preservation Society and local groups in the 1880s and 1890s (including Octavia Hill, one of the founders of the National Trust).
 In 1896, after being bought with the proceeds of private donations and funding from the London County Council, the fields were transformed from old brickpits and ditches into a park.
 The park became a regular meeting place for the Suffragette movement between 1907 and 1914.

 The old West Kent Grammar School (later renamed Brockley County Grammar School), now Prendergast Hilly Fields College, a Grade II* listed building, is situated at the top of the hill.
 The School hall contains the 'Brockley murals'.
 Dating from 1932 to 1935 by Charles Mahoney, Evelyn Dunbar and other students of the Royal College of Art, they are considered some of the best examples in the country of the Neo-Romantic style and illustrate many local scenes.

 Close by, a stone circle was erected in 2000 as a millennium project by a group of local artists, which won a Civic Trust Award in 2002.
 The Hilly Fields Midsummer Fayre has been running for over 30 years and is a much celebrated annual community event.
 At 160 ft above sea level, Hilly Fields has wide views from Canary Wharf and Shooters Hill to Crystal Palace and the North Downs in Kent.

 West of the railway between Brockley and New Cross Gate railway stations lies the Brockley Nature Reserve (formerly known as New Cross Gate Cutting Nature Reserve).
 This ten acre woodland is home to over 30 species of birds including greater spotted woodpecker and sparrowhawk.
 The reserve is managed by London Wildlife Trust, access (when open) is from the entrance on Vesta Road.
 Gorne Wood is a three acre piece of ancient woodland, the closest such piece of land to the City of London.